-Guarantees......
-All payments on the exchange notes, including \$352,773,000 in aggregate principal amount and interest accruing at 9 facility.

-7/8% per annum, will be jointly and severally guaranteed on a senior subordinated unsecured basis by each of our existing and future domestic restricted subsidiaries that are guarantors or direct borrowers under our credit junior to all of our and the guarantors' existing and 0 future senior indebtedness and secured indebtedness, including any borrowings under our credit facility;
+All payments on the exchange notes, including \$437,773,000 in aggregate principal amount and interest accruing at 9 7/8% per annum, will be jointly and severally guaranteed on a senior subordinated unsecured basis by each of our existing and future domestic restricted subsidiaries that are guarantors or direct borrowers under our credit facility.

-Ranking.....
 The exchange notes and the guarantees will rank:

-- equally with any of our and the guarantors' future 0 unsecured senior subordinated indebtedness, including trade payables; - senior to any of our and the guarantors' future 0 indebtedness that is expressly subordinated in right of payment to the notes; and - effectively junior to all of the liabilities of our o subsidiaries that have not guaranteed the notes.
+- o junior to all of our and the guarantors' existing and future senior indebtedness and secured indebtedness, including any borrowings under our credit facility; - o equally with any of our and the guarantors' future unsecured senior subordinated indebtedness, including trade payables; - o senior to any of our and the guarantors' future indebtedness that is expressly subordinated in right of payment to the notes; and - o effectively junior to all of the liabilities of our subsidiaries that have not guaranteed the notes.